 Methodology of Study in our Masters and PhD Degree Program

 Our Professor will guide you every step of the way so you can successfully complete your Masters or PhD degree.
 At the beginning we will help you in detail to set your research topic, and most importantly to define the key novelty of your research.
 At the middle we will be on hand at every step to help you conduct your research and write your results.
-To graduate each student must publish at least 1 IEEE Paper (conference or journal) for Masters Degree and 3 IEEE Papers for the PhD Degree (or equivalent journal/conference paper if approved by the school).
+To graduate each student must publish at least 2 journal papers for Masters Degree and 3 journal papers for the PhD Degree (or equivalent journal/conference paper if approved by the school).

 Here are some of the key steps you will go through as you complete your Masters and PhD Degree: